bharatprakashparakh/Kaiburr-Task1/README.md

 ## Running the tests

-* Run the PlatformApiDataApplication.java as JavaApplication.
+* Run the platform-api-data/src/main/java/io/glacier/PlatformApiDataApplication.java as JavaApplication.
 * Open Postman and send client request to REST API.

 ### Break down into end to end tests